Should young people only get 1 dose of the COVID vaccine? - NewsBreak

 Should young people only get 1 dose of the COVID vaccine?

-(NEXSTAR) – Kids, teens, and young adults weighing whether to get vaccinated against coronavirus may have heard of a new side-effect to be concerned about: myocarditis.Rensselaer County organizations receive much needed funding
+**Related Video Above: COVID in the classroom: How local schools determine who’s quarantined**

-Myocarditis is inflammation of the heart and a very rare side-effect of the COVID-19 vaccine.
-It appears most commonly in adolescents and young adults, especially boys, according to the Centers for Disease Control.
-Because myocarditis seems to happen after the second dose of the vaccine, other countries like Hong Kong, Norway, Denmark, and Sweden have started recommending healthy teens only get one dose, the New York Times reported .
+(NEXSTAR) – Kids, teens and young adults weighing whether to get vaccinated against coronavirus may have heard of a new side-effect to be concerned about: myocarditis.Man shot, killed in Cleveland Heights

 Should we consider doing the same in the United States?
 Right now, the experts say no for two key reasons.